-Personally, thanks to the greatest ‘therapist’, i.e. oxygenation, i am less affected by stress.
-I feel more joyful, more alive, more able to take life as it comes…I feel that I’m part of a movement much bigger than myself – a movement that embraces the entire world!
+Personally, thanks to the greatest ‘therapist’, i.e. oxygenation, I am less affected by stress.
+I feel more joyful, more alive, and more able to take life as it comes…I feel that I’m part of a movement much bigger than myself – a movement that embraces the entire world!

 This article first ran in the December 2020 issue of VIVRE magazine,

 an international publication devoted to improving quality of life.